-Michigan State Minimum: $70
+Michigan state minimum: $70

-Age: 2 y/o
+Age: At least 2 y/o

-Michigan state minimum: $50
+Michigan state minimum: $58

 Appearance: Medium copper.

 Palate: Light-bodied, Golden raisins, black currant jelly, oak.

 Finish: Raisin-y with a little burn and chewy oak.

 Parting words: There’s not a lot of information on this Cognac online or anywhere else for this matter.
 Vinet-Delpech is located in Brie-sous Archaic a tiny (<300 people) commune about 17 miles (27 km) south of Cognac.
 According to their family owns 100 hectares (247 acres) of vineyards in the Petite Champagne and Fins Bois regions of Cognac.
 They (presumably) produce Cognac from the family vineyards and also seem to do brisk business as a bottler and contract distiller (one wonders if they’re the source of Brenne).